Did I get a good deal on my Timeshare?

 What does change, is the value of that timeshare however.
 The timeshare itself is no different from week to week, however one owner could have paid $25,000 dollars to stay in that unit in week 1, where the next owner could have purchased resale for $2500 dollars and stay in the EXACT SAME ROOM in week 2, all while saving more than twenty thousand dollars.
 While this is certainly an example, it is not at all an outrageous or unusual one.
-Savings of 50, 75, or even 99% on timeshares in the resale market are NOT uncommon, in fact they are the norm!!!!
+Savings of between 75 and 99% on timeshares in the resale market are NOT uncommon, in fact they are the norm!!!!

 Why is the resale market so ripe with Discounted Timeshares?

-while the industry does not actively keep the resale market under wraps, they also do absolutely NOTHING to advertise or promote it.
+Developers as a whole do their best to downplay and marginalize the resale market, and do absolutely NOTHING to advertise or promote it.
 After all, if it became common knowledge that you could buy timeshares on the resale market for pennies on the dollar, there would be very few people who would buy timeshares at full developer prices considering they are the EXACT SAME PRODUCT.
 This alone is one of the reasons that the majority of potential buyers, dont have a clue the resale market even exists!

-2. The overwhelming number of sellers, vs buyers.
+Second: The overwhelming number of sellers, vs buyers!

 So you ask yourself after reading this, why would I want to buy a timeshare at all given the above comments?
 Well to be honest, the timeshare product itself is by and large, extremely successful in terms of satisfaction of what you are buying.
 The complaints mostly surround the initial cost of the product, annual maint fees and special assessments, and the extreme shock that many owners encounter when attempting to sell their timeshare resale.
 However for you as a potential buyer, this all translates into savings of 5, 10, 20, or even 50 thousand dollars!!!